Letitia09/Calculate-the-flight-ticket-which-includes-service-tax-and-discount/README.md

 <p>Problem statement</p>
 <br>
 <p>
-The flight ticket rates for a round-trip (Mumbai->Dubai) were as follows:
+The flight ticket rates for a round-trip (Mumbai->Dubai) were as follows: <br>
 Rate per Adult: Rs.
-37550.0
+37550.0 <br>
-Rate per Child: 1/3rd of the rate per adult
+Rate per Child: 1/3rd of the rate per adult <br>
-Service Tax: 7% of the ticket amount (including all passengers) As it was a holiday season, the airline also offered 10% discount on the final ticket cost (after inclusion of the service tax).
+Service Tax: 7% of the ticket amount (including all passengers) <br>
+As it was a holiday season, the airline also offered 10% discount on the final ticket cost (after inclusion of the service tax).<br>
-Find and display the total ticket cost for a group which had adults and children.
+Find and display the total ticket cost for a group which had adults and children.<br>

 Test the program with different input values for number of adults and children.
 </p>